typelevel/typelevel.github.com/collections/_events/2023-10-26-summit-nescala.md

 short_title: "Typelevel Summit"
 date_string: "October 26, 2023"
 location: "Online"
-description: "One day of recorded talks and one day of unconference, co-located with NE Scala."
+description: "One day of talks and one day of unconference, co-located with NE Scala."

 ---